Generic Name: dorzolamide (dor-ZOE-la-mide)

 Trusopt drops are used for:

-Treating increased pressure in the eye (ocular hypertension) and open-angle glaucoma.
+Treating increased pressure in the eye in patients with ocular hypertension and open-angle glaucoma.

 Trusopt drops is a carbonic anhydrase inhibitor.
 It works by decreasing fluid production and pressure inside the eye.

 Do NOT use Trusopt drops if: